Error estimates for completely discrete FEM in energy-type and weaker norms: Example I: The Crouzeix-Raviart discretization

-The first term contributes directly to the strong form of the differential equation, whereas the second term vanishes.
+The first term is part of the strong form (in the sense of $L^2(\Om)$) of the differential equation, whereas the second term vanishes.
 Therefore the consistency error estimation is reduced to the estimation of the consistency error of the symmetric part.
 Thanks to symmetry, the estimate can be taken directly from \eqref{eq:CRconsistency} in the proof of Theorem~\ref{th2020:kap81_shaperegular}.
-Thus the error estimate of Theorem~\ref{th2020:kap81_shaperegular} also holds true for the adjoint problem.
+Consequently, the error estimate of Theorem~\ref{th2020:kap81_shaperegular} also applies to the adjoint problem.